Bassett House School was founded in 1947 by Sylvia Rentoul, with just 6 pupils.

 It had two sister schools: Orchard House School in Chiswick and Prospect House School in Putney.

-In February 2020, Bassett House, together with Prospect House and Orchard House, they all became part of Dukes Education.
+In February 2020, Bassett House, together with Prospect House and Orchard House became part of Dukes Education.

 Our school premises

 Formerly a large family residence, the school’s main building was built in the late 19th century in the leafy streets of North Kensington.
 60 Bassett Road was substantially purpose re-built in 2001, whilst holding true to the Victorian architectural principles of large, bright and airy rooms (though heated, lit and ventilated to 21st century standards).
 It now houses some ten classrooms and various play areas, including an outside play area.

 The school’s premises also include the large hall at St Helen’s Church just round the corner, providing a professional stage and assembly hall/gymnasium, three classrooms, a custom-built kitchen and a garden play area.